-Much less easily, Albers points out, can people identify the difference between the tone (lightness or darkness) of a colour.
+Much less easily, Albers points out, can people identify the difference between the tone (lightness or darkness) of a colour or value.

 To identify the light and dark of a black and white image is easier, but when attempting to do this with colour, it is more difficult.

 The effects of colour make it more difficult to tell whether it is lighter or darker to its neighbour, especially if the tone difference is subtle